-When determining how much to ask for your laundromat, there are various factors to consider.
+When performing a laundromat valuation, there are various factors to consider.

 Laundromats, like any business or commercial real estate, are valued based on performance.
-The way we measure performance is through a number called the net operating income (NOI).
+The way we measure performance is through a number called the Net Operating Income (NOI).
 NOI is the gross income minus expenses (excluding taxes and loan payments).
-The other 3 main factors to consider are the ages of the equipment, the length of the lease, and the terms of the lease.
+The other 3 main factors to consider are the ages of the equipment, the length of the lease on the space, and the terms of the lease.

-Let's talk about how each of the three main factors in a laundromat's value affects your asking price.
+Let's talk about how each of the three main factors affects your asking price.

 Equipment older than that is nearing the end of its life and will need to be replaced soon.